huwr/huwr.github.io/brc/readme.md

 ----------
 Just copy it to some directory somewhere on a webserver.
 Then: you're off.

-Currently, it's deployed at <http://toybox.huwr.net/brc/> .
+Currently, it's deployed at <http://toybox.huwr.net/brc/> but that will go away by 1 Jan 2013.

 Contact
 -------